Discussion about this post

 Thanks for the awesome translation, and also for sharing your insights into the original text and other translations.

-Still on the title, I think your translation of 風塵 as "in the world" is clear and nicely contrasts "in a dream".
+On the title, I think your translation of 風塵 as "in the world" is clear and nicely contrasts "in a dream".
 (I also appreciated Hawkes’ "poverty" for capturing one of its meanings well.)

 One question, if I may: Did you consider translating names beyond pinyin (e.g., for Jia Yucun)?
 I understand your commentary clarifies names (and other important details I'd otherwise miss), but I wonder if you’re concerned that a line like "This is why I use names such as Jia Yucun" might confuse English readers without it.
 To be fair, I don’t know a better solution than commentary.